RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

 in the group gets (somehow) accumulated into the cutoff specified by the region.
 Maybe simple addition is indeed appropriate.
 But such an "accumulate" would place the burden on us to specify the accumulation behavior for each new opcode to be defined and it may not always be obvious, how this should be done.
-We'll see...for the time being, only "override" and "levels_are_busses" should be implemented.
+We'll see...for the time being, only "override" and "levels_are_busses" are implemented.

 -param_range:
 Decides, whether or not parameters should be restricted to the range specified by sfz.
 Possible values could be "sfz1" or "clipped", "free".
-Perhaps there could also be some mode that does clip but at different values than the sfz spec says.
+Perhaps there could also be some mode that does clip but at different (i.e. extended) values than what the sfz spec says.
+For example, the range for the width opcode may be extended to +-200% (sfz specifies the range to be +-100% which allows only stereo narrowing but not widening - which is a bit sad).

 -param_quantize:
-Some of the parameters that sfz wants to be integer can easily also admit float values.
+Some of the parameters that sfz specifies to be integer can easily also admit float values.
 Examples for such parameters are tune, transpose, loop_start, loop_end.
+By specifying param_quantize=none, we could lift these unnecessary restrictions. ...in the current implementation, we actually do not quantize the integer parameters anyway so currently we already operate in that unrestricted mode.
+It would actually take some extra programming to enforce these restrictions.
+Maybe we should or maybe we shouldn't.
+If users want to restrict themselves to using only integers for certain parameters, they can already do it.
+No additional code needed.

 Misc Ideas